omnect/iot-client-template-rs/README.md

 # Platform integration

-Both of the supported ICS_DeviceManagement targets - [yocto](https://github.com/omnect/meta-ics-dm) and [simulator](https://github.com/omnect/simulator) - integrate the `iot-client-template-rs` and serve as an example for device integration.
+Both of the supported omnect Device Management targets - [yocto](https://github.com/omnect/meta-omnect) and [simulator](https://github.com/omnect/simulator) - integrate the `iot-client-template-rs` and serve as an example for device integration.

 # Client identity creation in Azure iot-hub

 In order to enable the communication between client and cloud a device or module identity needs to be created in Azure iot-hub.<br>
 ***Note: This only applies to client types device_client and module_client (clients of type edge_client connect via edge runtime).***

 1. **Client identity creation on device via Azure Identity Service (AIS)**: In case your device integrates [AIS](https://azure.github.io/iot-identity-service/), the module creation will be managed automatically on demand.
-ICS_DeviceManagement yocto layer and simulator support AIS by default.
+Omnect Device Management yocto layer and simulator support AIS by default.
 2. **Manual identity creation and connection string**: As an alternative you might create your device or modules manually in iot-hub and pass the corresponding connection string to the `client.run()` call in [lib.rs](src/lib.rs):

 ```